Abandoned & Little-Known Airfields:

 Tri-City Airport was depicted as a civil airfield on the 1944 LA Sectional Aeronautical Chart (courtesy of John Voss).

-An undated (circa WW2?) photo of Tri-City Airport owner/operator Pinky Brier in front of a Tri-City hangar.
+A circa WW2 photo of Tri-City Airport owner/operator Pinky Brier in her WASP uniform in front of a Tri-City hangar.

 Tri-City Airport, as depicted on a 1947 street map (courtesy of Kevin Walsh).

 The only ground-level photo which has been located of an aircraft at Tri-City Airport